A detailed guide to inspecting a septic system.

 Further Evaluation is Required by the Board of Health

 There are a number of situations where the inspector will not be able to determine if the system passes or fails.
-They are listed on the form under the section, "Further Evaluation is required by the Board of Health."
+They are listed on the form under Section C, "Further Evaluation is required by the Board of Health."
 The first two situations involve cesspools or privies located within 50 feet of a surface water body (not a drinking water supply or its tributaries) or a bordering vegetated wetland or salt marsh.
 These systems will pass inspection unless the Board of Health determines that a cesspool or privy is functioning in a manner that does not protect the public health and safety and the environment.
 This determination must be made by the Board of Health.
 System inspectors can NOT make this evaluation.
-The system inspector should merely identify that the cesspool or privy is located within the setback.
-Boards of Health will use other information collected by the inspector, such as depth to ground water, system design and flow characteristics, along with specific guidance prepared by the Department, to help with that determination.
+The system inspector should only identify that the cesspool or privy is located within the setback and mark this on the form in Section C.3a.
+Boards of Health will use other information collected by the inspector, such as depth to ground water, system design and flow characteristics, along with specific guidance prepared by the Department to help with their determination.